-- 3. With the swather completely lowered, (in full contact with the ground) inspect the swather for damaged or loose parts.
-Repair or replace any such parts. - 4.
-Ensure all nuts and bolts are tight and that none are missing.
-Tighten, and replace as required. - 5.
-Check hydraulic reservoir oil level on the windrower.
-Fill to recommended level according to instructions in windrower owner's manual. - 6.
-Ensure that all protective shields are in place and properly secured. - 7.
+- 4. Check hydraulic reservoir oil level on the windrower.
+Fill to recommended level according to instructions in windrower owner's manual. - 5.
+Ensure that all protective shields are in place and properly secured. - 6.
 Check that transport/gauge wheel tires are inflated to the recommended pressure.
 (50 psi.
 (345 kPa) for transport, 24 psi.
-(166 kPa) for field work.) - 8.
+(166 kPa) for field work.) - 7.
 Check all hydraulic hoses and fittings to be sure they are tight, properly connected, and that no hose damage has occurred during mounting.
 Repair or replace any damaged parts before re-starting the machine.

-Warning!
 Do not operate this machinery with defective hoses or fittings.
-Warning!
 Ensure hydraulic pressure is released before checking or attempting repairs.
 Pressurized hydraulics can cause serious injury.

-- 9. Lubricate the swather.
-See service points in the Lubrication section of this manual. - 10.
+- 8. Lubricate the swather.
+See service points in the Lubrication section of this manual. - 9.
 Restart the windrower (see windrower Operators Manual).
 Engage the Park Brake.